rtfmoz2/cloudflare-ddns/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Provide the information needed to troubleshoot your issue.
+about: Open the preview pane to read the bug template
 title: "[BUG]"
 labels: new
 assignees: rtfmoz2